Lucknow wall collapse: Rescue operation to pull out those trapped took 6 hrs | Science-Environment

 - India

-The police control room received a distress call in the wee hours of Friday regarding the people trapped under the debris of an under-construction boundary wall that had collapsed in the Dilkusha area here.
+The police control room received a distress call on early Friday morning regarding the people trapped under the debris of an under-construction boundary wall that had collapsed in the Dilkusha area here.

+According to police, the call made amidst heavy downpour at 3.24 am urged immediate intervention and help, following which nine bodies were pulled out from the debris and one person was rescued alive.

 ''As we reached the spot 15 minutes after the message was passed on to the police station, our first priority and effort was to locate the person who had made the call to the control room, and pull him out from the debris,'' ACP Cantonment Anup Kumar Singh, who was also present at the spot of the incident, told PTI.